danielrousseaug/brm-takehome/README.md

 The application has been tested with the provided sample PDFs.
 To test:

 1. Start the application with `docker compose up`
-2. Upload sample PDFs from the `SampleAgreements/` folder
+2. Upload your own sample PDFs (bring your own).
+If you have a `SampleAgreements/` folder locally, feel free to use it.
 3. Verify extraction results in the Contracts page
 4. Check that events appear correctly in the Calendar page
 5. Edit a contract's renewal date/notice period and confirm the calendar updates